Longley, a Republican, was the representative for Maine's 1st congressional district from 1995 to 1996.

-Each dot in the chart below was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Longley is shown as a purple triangle. (analysis methodology)
+Longley is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Longley sponsored bills primarily in these issue areas:

-Government Operations and Politics (28%) Economics and Public Finance (19%) Transportation and Public Works (16%) Environmental Protection (13%) Commerce (6%) Foreign Trade and International Finance (6%) Finance and Financial Sector (6%) International Affairs (6%)
+Government Operations and Politics (28%) Economics and Public Finance (19%) Transportation and Public Works (16%) Environmental Protection (13%) Social Welfare (6%) Commerce (6%) Foreign Trade and International Finance (6%) Finance and Financial Sector (6%)

 Some of Longley’s most recently sponsored bills include...